 With their reputation as silent and stealthy ocean predators, sharks might not be the first creatures to come to mind when considering marine noise.
 However, the underwater world inhabited by these fascinating creatures is not as silent as one might think.
 This article will delve into the intriguing question: Do sharks make noise?
-What sounds do sharks produce, and what purposes might these sounds serve?
+What sounds do sharks produce, and what purposes shark sounds serve?

 Sonic Exploration: Do Sharks Produce Sound?